Hachette Book Group drops plan to buy Perseus

-U.S. publisher Hachette Book Group, owned by France's Lagardere SCA, has dropped its plan to buy unlisted Perseus Books Group, the companies confirmed on Friday.
+U.S. publisher Hachette Book Group, owned by France's Lagardere SCA (LAGA.PA), has dropped its plan to buy unlisted Perseus Books Group, the companies confirmed on Friday.

 Hachette said in June it would keep Perseus's books business but sell its client services business to book distributor Ingram Content Group.